 I think the whole town turned out for the dances in the Firehall.
-A!I the children came too, and when we were tired we slept on coats in the cloakroom.
+All the children came too, and when we were tired we slept on coats in the cloakroom.
 No baby sitters then!

 We were next door neighbors of the Shuttleworths.
-Their father My mother and father, John and Antonie Hansen, came to Hillsdale had a fire cart - Hose Co. #2.
-Mr. Shuttleworth was Chief-and in 1909.
-My sister Marion was three years old, my brother John my father Captain.
-They fought fires on the Crest until the larger engines could arrive.
+Their father had a fire cart - Hose Co. #2.
+Mr. Shuttleworth was Chief and my father Captain.
+They fought fires on the Crest until the large engines could arrive.
 It was fun.
-When a fire started in Hillsdale we had gongs all over town, no siren.
+When a fire started in Hillsdale, we had gongs all over town, no siren.
 Everyone turned out who could walk or ride.

 It was a big treat to go to Neilson's Drug Store in part of the old hotel to get big foamy jugs of ice cold root beer.
 Only 5 cents!

 We moved to the big house on Hillsdale Avenue in 1919 - next to the present Fire Department.
 It seemed like a hotel to me.
-Five bedrooms and two more on the third floor, A fireplace and huge rooms, but most of all we loved the barn.
+Five bedrooms and two more on the third floor.
+A fireplace and huge rooms, but most of all we loved the barn.
 We had so many barn dances there when we were teen-agers.
 The girls made cup cakes and punch and the boys came to dance and stand around.
-I remember the Slater boys, Ray Mullen, Howie Travis.
+I remember the Slater boys, Ray Mullen, Howie, Travis.
 Charlie Hillabrandt, the Weston brothers, the Breidenbacks, the Bushbaums, Johnnie Marsala, who played the piano so well, and whose father often gave us soda pop for our parties.
 Many of these people are still here in Hillsdale or near by.
 They are grandparents as I am.
 After we moved to Hillsdale Avenue in the middle of town I woke up every morning to train noises.
 We had steam engines that steamed up all night down in the train yards by the old roundhouse.
 Also we had a pasture for Mrs. Werkheiser's cows next door.
 My brother, Bob, sneaked over to milk those cows for fun more than once.
 Mr. Schletterback was the butcher and had meat the taste of which I can never forget.
-He always gave us slices of bologna and liverwurst when we went to his store.
+He always gave us slice sof bologna and liverwurst when we went to his store.
 Mr. John Winters' store was a big wooden building (where the Leddy Building is).
 It was filled with wonderful smells.
 Big wheels of cheese, loads of loose cookies in big barrels, crackers, penny candy, rubbers, shovels, brooms and just about anything one could want.
 We loved Mr. Winters and Mr. Burton who worked for him.
 Every day we visited the store to pet the beautiful hunting dogs Mr. Winters owned - also to get cookies.
 Everyone shopped at Winters' store.
 It was the Post Office, too.
-I remember at the end of World War I we had an effigy of the

-German Kaiser and we all walked on it in school.
+I remember at the end of World War I we had an effigy of the German Kaiser and we all walked on it in school.
 There were parties all over town for the soldiers coming home, and prayers for those who did not return.
 Decoration Day, the end of May, was a big day in Hillsdale.
-A large parade, speeches, all the children, Scout troops and organizations marching in respect for those who were
+A large parade, speeches, all the children, Scout troops and organizations marching in respect for those who were gone.